Nikhil-KO/PexipHomework/README.md

 The final bonus of partial file was attempted but not fully implemented.
 I have the code to hash and maintain the partial register for each file, but to implement the full soft rolling checksum outlined by https://rsync.samba.org/tech_report/node3.html would have taken more time and I didn't want to spend too long on it.

+I really wanted the solution to be cross platform so it was designed to use the built in libraries for the client (and requests).

+## The basic overview:
-I really wanted the solution to be cross platform so using built in libraries for the client (and requests).
-The basic overview is os.stat is used to maintain a hash map of file and folder {id's -> (stat, path)}, at intervals the Observer object searches for new, change or deleted files/folders and these changes translated to instructions by the EventHandler and then are dispatched to the server.
+<code>os.stat</code> is used to maintain a hash map of file and folder.
+Each items id maps to that items statistic and path {id's -> (stat, path)}, at intervals the Observer object searches for new, change or deleted files/folders and these changes translated to instructions by the EventHandler object and then are dispatched to the server using the Dispatcher object.

 # File Structure
 * Client